 Ohio Domestic Violence Network - If you are a victim of domestic violence, stalking or sexual assault (by a partner or a non-partner), you may be able to get a private attorney through the Ohio Domestic Violence Network's (ODVN) Legal Assistance to Victims program.
-If you are released, you can seek legal help through our program by contacting your local domestic violence or sexual assault program.
+To seek legal assistance from ODVN, contact your local domestic violence or rape crisis program to see if you are eligible.